Dear Alumni and Friends,

 Over the years, your generosity has supported many of our research and teaching endeavors.
 Your continued generosity is extraordinarily important if we are to create and take advantage of new opportunities, and to provide key resources to students and faculty.

 We welcome as well your news!
 Each year a number of you write messages or letters, or drop by when you're in town, and we always enjoy hearing from you.
-If you're interested in updating us with your current information, please contact me (firstname.lastname@example.org) or our staff (email@example.com).
+If you're interested in updating us with your current information, please contact me or our staff (firstname.lastname@example.org).
 Or call us at 734.764.0353.

 On behalf of my colleagues and our students and staff, I thank you for your continued interest in Michigan Linguistics.